AthanorLabs/atomic-swap/docs/developing.md

 Follow the instructions [here](local.md) to set up your local Alice (ETH-holder, XMR-wanter) and Bob (XMR-holder, ETH-wanter) nodes.

-You can use the script `scripts/setup-env.sh` to quickly set up a local monerod-test and ganache instances.
+You can use the script `scripts/setup-env.sh` to quickly set up local monerod-test and ganache instances.
 If you need to later kill `ganache`, `monerod`, `monero-wallet-rpc`, or `swapd` instances, you can use `scripts/cleanup-test-processes.sh`.